 Member Reps - Amanda Teagle, Huanlin Lynn Huang, Tracey Lindsay and Ting Vivian Wang.

 To become a member of Acupuncture NZ, practitioners must either hold a Bachelor degree in Health Science (Acupuncture) or (TCM) from a recognised New Zealand teaching institution or have completed and passed an assessment of competence, safety and ethics.
 Their course of study must have included a minimum of 500 hours of supervised clinical practice.

 Members of Acupuncture NZ have been accepted by ACC as Treatment Providers since 1990.

 All members are bound by the Rules, Clinical Procedures and Safe Clinical Practice and Code of Professional Ethics of our organisation and are required to complete 20 hours continuing professional development (CPD) education each year.
 Members are required to hold a current first aid certificate in order to maintain their Annual Practising Certificate.

 Whilst all members practice acupuncture, many are also experienced in Chinese Herbal Medicine and may combine both modalities in their daily practice.

 Acupuncture NZ does not recognise graduates of primary qualifying TCM programs undertaken by correspondence or distance education mode, nor does Acupuncture NZ recognise graduates of short courses.

-The Acupuncture NZ office is in the Wellington suburb of Kilbirnie.
-The building was purchased on behalf of the members by the Council in 2007 as the organisation had long since outgrown its previous premises.
-Ownership of this building puts us in an enviably strong financial position as we head towards registration under the HPCAA and the inevitable associated costs.
+The Acupuncture NZ office is located at 30 Queens Drive Kilbirnie, Wellington.
+The building was purchased on behalf of the members by the Council in 2007.
+Ownership of this building puts us in a strong financial position as we head towards registration under the HPCAA and the associated costs.